jorditruji/SpreadSheet/src/README.md

 the cells involved in a expression when copying a cell to other cell or cells.
 #### Observer:

-Every cell have a list of observers.
+Every type of cell can be subject including expression cells.
+Only expression cells are the observers Every cell (subject) have a list of observers.
 If a cell is involved to an expression, the expression cell will be attached as an observer of the involved cell.
-Every time an involved value is changed, the expression cell value will be changed.
+Every time an involved value is changed, the expression cell value will be updated accordingly.

 Following this [reference](https://refactoring.guru/design-patterns/observer).